aaneloy/CSE482_Summer-19_Section7_github.io/Lab_Task_3_Sample/readme.md

 <strong> Task 3 </strong>
 <br>
 <p align="justify">
 This is a very simple problem.
-In this task, yiu have to design a sample assignment submission page using HTML and CSS.
-Look at the picture below, this will be your sample page.The following condition should be followed in the the sample page-
+In this task, you have to design a sample assignment submission page using HTML and CSS.
+Look at the picture 1 below, this will be your sample page.The following condition should be followed in the the sample page-
     <ol> <b>
    <li>You have to fill all the box to submit the assignment </i>
   <li>Date choiche should contain 2 months - June July with 30 and 31 days, year 2019</i>